 - “Bring a Friend to Your Co-op Day.”
 Offer some incentive for every member who brings in a friend who has never shopped in their Co-op or who brings in a friend to join, or…

 - “Bring Your Co-op to Work Day.”
 Create basic materials for how members can share about their Co-op at work (in staff meetings, bulletin board) or in community groups (book club, sports, etc.).

 IN THE COMMUNITY

 - Organize a Co-op Month Event.
-Work with other co-ops and credit unions in the community to organize a Co-op Month Cookout with information tables, or a Video Showing and discussion forum with a film that includes information on co-ops such as:
+Work with other co-ops and credit unions in the community to organize a Co-op Month Cookout with information tables, or a Film Showing and discussion forum with a video that includes information on co-ops such as:

 - “Shift Change” features Spain’s Mondragón co-ops and worker co-ops here in the US.